 Welcome to Bucknell University's Net Price Calculator.
 We're happy you are beginning to explore how to plan and pay for your college education.
-Using the net price calculator, you can get some idea of what your aid eligibility might be at Bucknell and estimate your out-of-pocket expenses.
+Using the net price calculator, you can a general idea of what your aid eligibility might be at Bucknell and estimate your out-of-pocket expenses.

 When you're ready to begin, you can sign in with your College Board user name and password or use the calculator as a guest.
 The advantage of signing in is that the information you enter will be saved in your College Board account, so you can use it again and again to calculate your net price at other colleges of interest.

 This calculator is meant to help you plan your educational college financing and, although non-binding, is based on the information you provide.
 It is intended for full-time, first-time domestic freshmen who are U.S. citizens or permanent residents.
+(It is not designed for current college students.)
 It is designed to give you an early indication of financial aid for which you might qualify, but it is not an application and is not binding in any way.
 We hope this tool will give you an early picture of options and opportunities so you can make more informed decisions about your college choices and gather more information.

 As you use the Net Price Calculator, please remember: